otrv4/otrv4/otrv4.md

 to learn her private keys.
 This generates irrefutable cryptographic proof that a conversation took place.

-Although both DAKEs (interactive and non-interactive) provide offline deniability, take into account that there may be a loss of deniability if an interactive DAKE is followed by a non-interactive one.
+Although both DAKEs (interactive and non-interactive) provide deniability, take into account that there may be a loss of deniability if an interactive DAKE is sfollowed by a non-interactive one.

 Once a conversation has been established with the DAKE, all data messages transmitted in it are confidential and retain their integrity.
 They are